Chair of Government IT Committee to inspect Genesys Solutions,

 a unique student-run software design company

 Richard Allen MP, Chair of the House of Commons IT Committee, will visit the University of Sheffield Computer Science Department on Friday 14th May between 11.15am and 12.15pm.
 Richard Allen MP himself holds a post-graduate degree in the subject, and has expressed enthusiasm for the work being done by students in Sheffield.
-The MP will be looking at the University's Industrial Software Projects designed to bring together university computer science and industry and funded under an HEFCE Fund for the Development of Teaching and Learning (FDTL) initiative.
+The MP will be looking at the University’s Industrial Software Projects designed to bring together university computer science and industry.

 In particular, Richard Allen will be finding out more about Genesys Solutions, an IT consultancy and software development company, based in the Computer Science Department at the University of Sheffield, which provides computing solutions to local businesses.
 What makes the company unique is that its eight members are all students in their fourth year, studying for a Masters degree in Software Engineering.
 This projects is the only one of its kind in the UK, and broadens students' understanding of business and industry needs.